HomeProductsGalleryGet Started Now

 Characteristics

-Texture:A perfectly ripe watermelon has a crisp, firm, and juicy, yet slightly fibrous, flesh, often described as crunchy.
+Texture:ripe watermelon has a crisp, firm, and juicy, yet slightly fibrous, flesh, often described as crunchy.
 The inner texture is dense and succulent, with a vibrant red or pink color, surrounding smooth, dark, or white seeds.
-The outer rind is thick, smooth, and firm to the touch
+The outer rind is thick and smooth

 Health & Nutrition